 A good college plan is a road map that can guide you through school to college, advise you and what to do, and track your progress throughout the process.
 It begins by creating a plan that defines your educational needs.

 Are you planning to help your children, grandchildren or another child close to you with their education expenses?
 Or thinking of taking classes yourself?
 There are many options to help you achieve this goal.
-Are you planning to help your children, grandchildren or another child close to you with their education expenses?
-Or perhaps you are planning for your own education.
-We suggest taking some time to think critically about the future costs, which include more than the cost of tuition.
+We suggest taking some time to think critically about the future costs, which includes more than the cost of tuition.

 Determine your education needs

 You can begin to create a college savings plan by defining your education needs and preferences:

 - Would you prefer a private or a public school?

 - What will it cost?
 How much is too much?
 Make sure you take college inflation rates into account.

 - How long will it take, or how long do you have, to save?